 For all details on how to apply for

 please go to the full adverts listed on the Museum's current vacancies.

-Having received a large number of Letters of intent (LOIs) of a high standard we are very pleased to announce that we have made the first step in the selection process.
+Having received a large number of proposals of a high standard we are very pleased to announce that the selection of the main DeWorm3 trail site is now complete.

 The panel was comprised of the following members:

 Chair: Professor Jimmy Whitworth (London School of Hygiene and Tropical Medicine)

 - Dr. Harriet Mpairwe (Medical Research Council Uganda/Uganda Virus Research Institute)

 - Professor Ric Price (Menzies School of Health Research/ University of Oxford)